-Below we've created a quick reference guide to help you through the immediate aftermath of an Uber accident, and the financial recovery process to come.
-Hopefully, you'll never have to ask what to do if an Uber driver hits you, but we'll have your back if you do.
+Below we've created a quick reference guide to help you through the immediate aftermath of an Uber accident and the financial recovery process to come.
+If you ever find yourself in this situation, Sally Morin Law has your back.

 Motorcyclist hit by an Uber driver

 Last year I was in a serious Motorcycle accident that was not my fault.
 Beyond the initial emergency room visit, I required surgery and months of rehab.
 All in all, my left leg will probably never reach 100%.
 It has been a stressful and scary year.
 But one of the comforts through it all has been the services that Sally Morin provided.

 While I was focused on my health, she was taking care of everything else.
 And in the end she got the other drivers' insurance company to settle at an amount that was substantial enough to cover the pain and suffering I had incurred as well ease my worries about paying for any future care related to the accident.